Alder, Ash and More…

 Fraxinus augustifolia ssp. oxycarpa ‘Raywood’.

-Similar to the Common Ash, but with leaves that turn a deep burgundy colour in the autumn.
+Similar to the Common Ash, but with leaves that turn a deep claret colour in the autumn.

 Single Leaf Ash